About the tours

 Active:

-- Using the boards in their authentic context: to present baked items
+• Seeing the boards in their authentic context: home

-- Bringing your board to show and talk about
+• Bringing your board to show and share stories about

 Informative

-- Building a social history of breadboards through individual reminiscences and photos in other collections
+• Building a social history of breadboards through individual reminiscences

 Social

-- Sharing stories and information with other guests
+• Sharing stories and life experiences with other guests

 Harriet’s birthday tea!
 Jan 2018